taalhaataahir0102/Campus-Access-Management-System/README.md

 # Run the application
 Run the server using the command "node server.js" inside server directory. <br>
 Run the client side using the command "npm start" inside client directory.
 You'll be redirected to the signup page. <br>
-# Functionalities
+# Main functionalities
-The clients i.e., students,faculty or staff members can view their access status, can request visitor access, vehicle access etc.
+The clients i.e., students,faculty or staff members can view their access status, can request visitor access, vehicle access etc. <br>
 Admin can block and allow the access of all other actors.